Collections of the Asheville Art Museum

 The Museum’s ongoing Black Mountain College Research & Digitization Project continues to strengthen the Museum’s ability to serve the public more effectively through collections stewardship.
 In accordance with the Museum’s vision and mission statements, the Museum focuses on transforming lives through art by engaging, enlightening and inspiring individuals and enriching community through dynamic experiences in American Art of the 20th and 21st centuries.
 Because of the College’s regional and international significance and the impact that its revolutionary educational style had on Modern Art, the Museum is committed to preserving the legacy of BMC.

-This project is the second phase of the Museum’s BMC Collection Project, which began in 2008.
-Through this phase, the Museum will create a body of research to complement the works that it holds in its BMC Collection, digitize the collection and produce an online resource of images, artists’ biographies and background information.
+We are currently in the second phase of the Black Mountain College Research & Digitization Project, which began in 2008.
+During this phase, the Museum will continue to create a body of research to complement the works that it holds in its BMC Collection, digitize the collection and produce an online resource of images, artists’ biographies and background information.
 The body of research will be created through visits to artists associated with BMC and their heirs.
-The Museum’s website will also be updated with an advanced search module in the coming months, and the 528 works in the Museum’s BMC Collection will be digitized.
+The Museum’s website will also be updated with an advanced search module in the coming months, and the nearly 1,000 works in the Museum’s BMC Collection will be digitized.
 The images of these works and the publications and articles created as a result of this research will be made available to the public through the Museum’s website.